Exceptional point

 In quantum physics, exceptional points are singularities in the parameter space where two or more eigenstates (eigenvalues and eigenvectors) coalesce.
 These points appear in dissipative systems, which make the Hamiltonian describing the system non-Hermitian.

 Photonics

 The losses in photonic systems, are a feature used to study non-Hermitian physics.
-Adding non-Hermiticity (such as dichroïsm) in photonic systems where exist Dirac points transforms these degeneracy points into a pair of exceptional points.
-It has been demonstrated experimentally in numerous photonic systems such as microcavities and photonic crystals.
-The first demonstration of exceptional points was done by Woldemar Voigt in 1902 in a crystal.
+Adding non-Hermiticity (such as dichroism) to photonic systems which present Dirac points transforms these degeneracy points into pairs of exceptional points.
+This has been demonstrated experimentally in numerous photonic systems such as microcavities and photonic crystals.
+The first demonstration of exceptional points was made by Woldemar Voigt in 1902 for optical modes in crystals.

+Fidelity and fidelity susceptibility

+In condensed matter and many-body physics, fidelity is often used to detect quantum phase transitions in parameter space.
+The definition of fidelity is the inner product of the ground state wave functions of two adjacent points in parameter space, $F=|\langle\psi_0(\lambda)|\psi_0(\lambda+\epsilon)\rangle|^2$, where $\epsilon$ is a small quantity.
+After series expansion, $F=1-\chi_F\epsilon^2+\mathcal{O}(\epsilon^3)$, the first-order correction term of fidelity is zero, and the coefficient of the second-order correction term is called the fidelity susceptibility.
+The fidelity susceptibility diverges toward positive infinity as the parameters approach the quantum phase transition point.